 Not only did this save them hundreds of employee hours, Anstice we able to deliver powerful insights that shaped business decisions.

 Product teams often send out in-app surveys to get instant feedback from users.
 Resulting in thousands of closed and open-ended responses.
 While analyzing the quantitative data is straightforward, you’ll need to analyze the open-ended responses using text analysis techniques like aspect-based sentiment analysis.
 This way, product teams can quickly discover new features that customers are requesting, and problems they’re having with the product (Bugs, UX, Reliability, etc.), so that they can respond swiftly.

 Advanced data analysis tools can automatically read through customer support tickets, whether from chat bots, emails, phone calls, etc., rate them for urgency, and automatically route them to the correct department or individual employee.

-In this case study, Archer, a tech-based financial services company, needed to respond quickly to customer inquiries due to their time-sensitive nature.
-By training a topic classification model to their precise needs, Archer was able to increase initial response time by 65% and increase the ticket volume of each employee by 20%.
+Archer, a tech-based financial services company, needed to respond quickly to customer inquiries due to their time-sensitive nature.
+By training a topic classification model to their precise needs, Archer were able to increase initial response time by 65% and increase the ticket volume of each employee by 20%.